 You will need to take two angular measurements of the height of the kite above the horizon.
 The further apart these are, the more accurate your reading will be.
 These measurements can be taken from anywhere, but for ease of sighting, keep in the same plane as the kite line.
 The other thing that you will need to know is the distance between the two points where you measured the angles.
 Once you have these three pieces of information, you have all you need in order to calculate the height of the kite.

 Now comes the maths.
 In order to calculate the height (distance BC in the diagram) you need to know the distance from point D (the closer of the two measurement points to the kite) to the point directly under the kite, B. Once you know this distance then multiplying this by the tangent of angle b will give you the height.
-The part of the formula in brackets works out this distance.

 Here’s an example.
 Let’s assume that angle a = 48°, angle b = 55° and the distance between them (AD) = 20 metres.
 Substituting these values into the formula we get: